-Sara Gerot will be teaching Composition & Literature as well as College 101.
+Sara Gerot will be teaching Composition & Literature as well as writing (Ember & Ink Collective).
 Sara works as a Supported Learning instructor and an adjunct professor of English at Davis & Elkins College.
-She holds a Bachelor of Arts in English/Literature from the University of Iowa, and a Master of Fine Arts in Critical Studies from California Institute of Arts.
+She holds a Bachelor of Arts in English/Literature from the University of Iowa and a Master of Fine Arts in Critical Studies from the California Institute of the Arts.